|Page 1 of 2:|| |

 He opts for a considerably stylized approach to the material.
 "I think I'm going to croak," groans the police commissioner (Martin Ritt, also an actor/director), sounding more like a man complaining of a hangover.
 "Well, I hope you feel better!" chirps his assistant, John Voight, in a completely anomalous, cheery tone of voice.

 Sometimes Schell takes the story seriously.
 There are several shooting deaths.
 (Only one of them is turned into a semi-joke.)
 Jacqueline Bissett has the role of the girl who belongs to three men, the evil and egotistical villain Robert Shaw, the corpse, and John Voight's ever-smiling policeman.
 I can't figure out just what it is that informs Bissett's beauty, what it is that brings her so close to feminine perfection.
 Certainly her eyes have something to do with it.
-They slant at an ideal dihedral and they're sometimes blue, sometimes the color of a light turmeric.
+They slant at an ideal dihedral and they're sometimes blue, sometimes the color of a light turmeric, and as we all know, the eyes are the windows of the occiput.
 She has a generous bosom but I discount that.

 Martin Ritt is surprisingly effective as the worn-out, cynical, old cop.
 His features are over-sized, as are his black-rimmed glasses, and he has quadruple chins, smokes cigars, and his clothes are as shabby as his carefully cluttered apartment.
 Voight is good too, but then he always is.